-- Right of Way Management: Oppose attempts to pre-empt or dilute city authority to manage the public's right of way (ROW) and to determine and collect just and reasonable compensation on behalf of the public for use of the ROW.
-Oppose efforts to direct use of compensation or take away the City's right to determine the party responsible for relocation of facilities in the rights of way. - Franchise Fee/Privilege Tax: Oppose caps to franchise fees charged to telecommunications providers and pre-emption on future taxation of internet.
+Right of Way Management: Oppose attempts to pre-empt or dilute city authority to manage the public's right of way (ROW) and to determine and collect just and reasonable compensation on behalf of the public for use of the ROW.
+Oppose efforts to direct use of compensation or take away the City's right to determine the party responsible for relocation of facilities in the rights of way

+- Telecommunications: Support telecommunications policies that protect and enhance local government authority without interfering with competition or creating barriers to private investment in the telecommunications industry. - Franchise Fee/Privilege Tax: Oppose caps to franchise fees charged to telecommunications providers and pre-emption on future taxation of internet.